vexx32/PSKoans/README.md

 ## Backing Up Your Progress

 You can see the current folder your copy of the koans is stored in by calling `Get-PSKoanLocation`.
-If you want to save a backup of your current progress, simply make a copy of this folder and store it in a safe location.
+If you want to save a backup of your current progress, simple make a copy of this folder and store it in a safe location.

 For example: